leonp/leonp.github.io/index.md

 excerpt: Web and customer service manager at Suffolk Libraries.
 Blogs about web design, code, politics, books and all sorts of other things.
 ---

-<p class="tc">Web, customer service manager and IT project manager at Suffolk Libraries.</p>
+<p class="tc">Web, customer service and IT project manager at Suffolk Libraries.</p>

 <ul class="ma0 pa0 mb2 pb4 tc">